bufferapp/clean-architecture-koin-boilerplate/readme.md

 ### Remote

-The Remote module handles all communications with remote sources, in our case it makes simple API calls using a Retrofit interface.
-This service will be used within a Remote Data store implementation class to retrieve instance of the Remote Model representations - this data store class implements the data store interface from the data layer.
+The Remote Module handles all communications with remote sources, in our case it makes simple API calls using a Retrofit interface.
+This service will be used within a Remote Data store implementation class to retrieve instances of the Remote Model representations - this data store class implements the data store interface from the data layer.
 The data store class uses a model mapper that will map these Remote models to the model representation found within the Data module.

 ### Cache

-The Cache module handles all communication with the local database which is used to cache data.
-For this our Database should use the Room architecture component library for the data base, whos data is accessed using DAO classes from said library.
+The Cache Module handles all communication with the local database which is used to cache data.
+For this our Database should use the Room architecture component library for the data base, who's data is accessed using DAO classes from Room.

-The cache layer will have it's on Cache Model representations which will be retrieved using the DAOs through the Cache Data Store implementation class, which implements the data store interface from the data layer.
+The cache layer will have its own Cache Model representations which will be retrieved using the DAOs through the Cache Data Store implementation class, which implements the data store interface from the data layer.
 This data store class will use a model mapper that will map these Cache models to the model representation found within the Data module.

 ## Conclusion